omarlozoya/SimonGame/README.md

 # SimonGame
-Simon Game build with using html, css, javascript and jquery.
+Simon Game build using html, css, javascript and jquery.